 Allahabad is among the top tourist’s places in India due to its major attractions of ‘Triveni Sangam’ and ‘Kumbha Mela’.
+Besides, it is amongst the important holy spots in India.
 Moreover, it is full of exquisite antique tombs.

 Allahabad: Many-faceted, cultured, admirable jewel of India.

 It is a very popular city in the state of Uttar Pradesh in India.
 Its official name is now Prayagraj.
 It is also famous as Illahabad (‘Garden of Allah’) and Prayag.
 At first, it is the administrative headquarters of Allahabad district.
 It is the most populous district in the state.
 Besides, it is the 13th most populous district in India.

 It is also the judicial capital of Uttar Pradesh with Allahabad High Court.
 As per 2011 census, it is not only the fifth most populous city in U.P. but also eighth in Northern India and twenty-four in India.

 This is another very auspicious time to visit this holy and colourful city.
 ‘Ramleela’ is organized in every nook and corner of the city.
 Every class of people takes part with zeal along with enthusiasm.
 You can especially enjoy Pattharchatti as well as Pajawa.
 From 4-6 days of ‘Navaratri’, the renowned ‘Kali Dance’ is celebrated at Daraganj.
 People gather here in mass and enjoy it to the fullest.